-We’ve broken down our top 40 low-cost business ideas into seven categories and evaluated each one based on ongoing expenses, required skill level, and earning potential.
+We’ve created a detailed guide for 45 low-cost business ideas and evaluated each one based on ongoing expenses, required skill level, and earning potential to help you get your business started today!

 These business owners enhance their clients’ lives by imparting knowledge of a particular skill set, whether it’s related to their personal or professional lives.
-These are business ideas for veterans of the relevant industries who are looking to change pace and pass on their wisdom.
+This list of low-cost business ideas is for veterans of the relevant industries who are looking to change pace and pass on their wisdom.

 This career is for dedicated actors or directors in the performance industry, so you will need at least a few connections within the business.
 Students will only want to enlist in your courses if you have some kind of credible performance reputation, but you’ll also need the teaching chops to instruct a class of acting hopefuls.